dag7dev/common-voice-tool/README.md

       Remove all the empty lines.
   -capitalize
       Capitalize the first character of every sentence.
+  -all
+      It performs everything listed!
+Probably using just this option will be what are you looking for ;)
 ```

-To run this script you need to include at least one parameter.<br>
+To run this script you need to include your language code and at least one parameter.<br>
 For example:
 ```
-./common-voice-tool -range
+./common-voice-tool en -range
 ```
 will check if there are lines in the file which exceed a maximum length. <br>